 - A 21% increase in profitability

-In light of these statistics, your focus shouldn’t just be on doing the bare minimum for employee retention, it should be on employee engagement and satisfaction.
+In light of these statistics, your focus shouldn’t just be on doing the bare minimum for employee retention, it should be actively focused on employee engagement and satisfaction.

 1. Gather existing intelligence on employee engagement and satisfaction

-The way your employees communicate in, for example, internal emails can tell you a lot about their level of engagement and satisfaction.
-Word choice, syntax and tone all reveal useful insights about how an employee feels, and whether or not they have an emotional connection to your business and their work.
+The way your employees communicate in, for example, internal emails or Slack channels can tell you a lot about their level of engagement and satisfaction.
+Word choice, syntax and tone all reveal useful insights about how an employee feels, and whether they have an emotional connection to your business and their work.

 Symanto’s APIs can read between the lines and get insights into how employees really feel and flag up incidences where employee satisfaction has dipped, and take steps to investigate the issues affecting your valued employees.

 2. Consider the entire employee experience

 Reading and analysing employee reviews, emails and surveys will also shine a light on the breadth of the employee experience.